5 Reasons To Promote Employee Training And Development

 The general notion of employee training has taken a shift, and organizations are now more eager to spend on employee training and development.
-The training is not limited to the traditional approach (training at the onboarding phase or right after hiring) anymore.
-Implementation of employee training and development is now critical for every member of the organization irrespective of their role and age.
+The training is not limited to the traditional approach (training at the onboarding phase or right after hiring).
+Implementation of employee training and development is critical for every organization member irrespective of their role and age.

 Here are some statistics on employee training and development

-87% of millennials claim that professional growth and career development are very important to them.
+87% of millennials claim that professional growth and career development are significant to them.
 (Gallup)

-40% of employees leave their jobs within the first year due to poor training. (go2hr)
+40% of employees leave their jobs within the first year due to inadequate training. (go2hr)

 74% of the employees feel that they are not reaching their full potential.
 (The learning Wave)